Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 6. Play one raid and judge clarity and stability again.

-What You Should Notice: Your voice stays unprocessed, and one beta layer leaves the chain.
+Expected result: Your voice stays unprocessed, and one beta layer leaves the chain.

-How To Undo It: Turn Raider Voice Heard by back on and choose a voice again.
+If you need to back out: Turn Raider Voice Heard by back on and choose a voice again.

 If you insist on using Raider Voice, pair it with Push to Talk instead of Open Microphone.